What Impacts Your Credit Score?

 What Is A Credit Score?

+Your credit score is a three-digit number that aims to paint a vibrant picture of your finances, your ability to pay off debt consistently and quickly, and more.
 The number is commonly used by lenders and other financial institutions to determine the risk of extending everything from car and home loans to spending limits on credit cards.
 Credit scores change over time as dictated by changing financial needs and behavior.

 A lot goes into pinpointing a credit score, but here's what impacts your credit score the most.